Killian Corredor

-Killian Corredor (born 4 November 2000) is a French professional footballer who plays as a forward for German club Darmstadt 98.
+Killian Corredor (born 4 November 2000) is a French professional footballer who plays as a forward for club Nantes.

 Career

 A youth product of Rodez, Corredor moved to the academy of Toulouse in 2017.
 In the summer of 2021, he left Toulouse's reserve team and joined Rodez as a senior player.
 He made his professional debut with Rodez in a 1–0 Ligue 2 loss to Auxerre on 21 September 2021.

 On 15 August 2024, Corredor signed with Darmstadt 98 in German 2.
 Bundesliga.

+On 14 July 2026, Corredor returned to France and signed a four-season contract with Nantes.

 Personal life

 Corredor's father, Grégory Corredor, was a semi-pro footballer who also played for Rodez AF.